eenibe/javascript-interview/README.md

 ];
 ```

-For each hobby, count the number of users occupied with it.
+For each hobby, count and display the number of users occupied with it.

 ## 2